denismakogon/denismakogon.github.io/_posts/2022-06-14-simplified-variadic-functions.markdown

 //      method type from the descriptor              method type from MethodHandle::invoke ( MethodType(Addressable, Addressable, int)int ) MethodHandle(MemorySegment,MemorySegment, int)int
 ```
-Now it's clear that variadic argument types are a part of a method type what makes them mandatory parameters a method handle invocation.
+Now it's clear that variadic argument types are a part of a method type which makes them mandatory parameters for a method handle invocation.
-The beauty of variadic arguments in terms of software development is they could or may not to be present at the invocation of a function.
+The beauty of variadic arguments in terms of software development is they could or may not be present at the invocation of a function.

-So, the assumption was that the following code should've work:
+So, the assumption was that the following code should've worked:
 ```java
 (int) printfHandle.invoke(namedArg, nameVararg); // produces a method type (MemorySegment,MemorySegment,Void)int
 (int) printfHandle.invoke(namedArg); // produces a method type (MemorySegment,Void,Void)int